Robert Stephenson: The house that has no knocker

 Robert had moved to 34 Gloucester Square in 1847; when in London he would socialise at the Athenaeum and Carlton clubs, delaying returning home until late.
-By 1850, Robert had been involved in a third of the country's railway system, and had prematurely aged and become ill with chronic nephritis, then known as Bright's Disease, a condition he had come to share with Isambard Brunel, for much the same reasons.
+By 1850, Robert had been involved in a third of the country's railway system, and had prematurely aged and become ill with chronic nephritis, then known as Bright's Disease.

 Robert found that he attracted the unwelcome attention of inventors and promoters; if he was too ill to be at Great George Street they visited him at home in Gloucester Square.
 In part to defend himself from these intrusions in 1850 he commissioned a 100-ton yacht, calling her Titania.
 Finding that he had no unwanted visitors when aboard, he referred to her as "the house that has no knocker"; when he went aboard, he seemed to grow younger and would behave like an excited schoolboy.
 He joined the Royal Yacht Squadron in 1850, becoming its first member not from an upper-class background.
 Titania missed the 1851 Royal Squadron Cup race, which America won and started the America's Cup challenge, but lost to America in a private race a few days later.
-A second yacht, also Titania but 90 ft long and 184 tons, was built in 1852 after the first was destroyed by fire.
+A second yacht, also Titania but 90 ft long and 184 tons, was built in 1853 after the first was destroyed by fire in 1852.

 In 1850, the route for the Norwegian Trunk Railway from Oslo (then Christiania) to Lake Mjøsa was surveyed, and Robert became chief engineer.
 Bidder stayed on as resident engineer, Robert returning in 1851, 1852 and 1854.
 In August 1852 Robert travelled to Canada to advise the Grand Trunk Railway on crossing the St Lawrence River at Montreal.
 The 8600 ft Victoria Bridge had a 6,500-foot-long (2,000-metre-long) tube made up of 25 wrought iron sections, and was to become for a time the longest bridge in the world.